liberland/Constitution/Constitution.md

 There shall be the following Ministries:

-a) Ministry of Finance shall enforce sound financial policies and be responsible for keeping the State budget in surplus.
+a) The Ministry of Finance shall uphold prudent fiscal policies and bear responsibility for ensuring that the State budget remains in surplus or, at a minimum, maintains a balanced status.

 b) Ministry of Foreign Affairs shall pursue harmonious relations with other countries;